BlueStamp-Engineering-2022/Brandon_BSE_Project/index.md

-﻿# Facial Rekognition Door Lock
+﻿# Facial Recognition Door Lock
 This door lock is able to recognise people that arrive at the front of your door.
 It will then take a photo and send it to my email.
 Read more to find out how I did it!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |